 It is OK to fuck-up once in a while; rather I would say it is necessary.
 Yet if you tend to make the same mistakes again-and-again, well, you are a loser.

-Human evolution has resulted in a very interesting by-product; you make effective snap judgments based on your reservoir of untapped unconscious to guide you in decision making.
+Human evolution has resulted in a very interesting by-product; you make effective snap judgments based on your reservoir of untapped subconscious instincts to guide you in decision making.
 These judgments helped our ancestors survive by sensing threat in seconds, the situations are far less threatening now but the instinct stuck.
 Your first impression is so indelible that it makes sense to get it right.

 In a fast-paced life of luxuries and ambitions, we are prone to misalign our priorities— earning to live or living to earn?